 So, what do all these requirements mean for a more resilient network?
 They set the bar for mitigation against all of these environmental factors and provide the baseline for safety and resilience.
 The question then becomes, where do you start?

 How could pole owners apply their spending to resilience and compliance?
-Simply put, a network’s resiliency can be determined by an accurate Pole Loading Analysis.
+Simply put, an accurate Pole Loading Analysis can determine a network’s resiliency.

-To complete pole loading analysis, pole owners need to physically go to the pole to collect data.
-The data includes information about pole properties, type and size of equipment, line angle for the wires, attachment heights, and condition of the pole.
-This information can be collected in a variety of ways, but not all of them are created equal in terms of collection speed and accuracy.
+To complete pole loading analysis, pole owners need to go to the pole to collect data physically.
+The data includes information about pole properties, type and size of equipment, line angle for the wires, attachment heights, and pole condition.
+A fielder can collect this information in various ways, but not all of them are created equal in terms of collection speed and accuracy.
 The IKE device is among the most efficient in capturing accurate field measurements and photographic records, but we are not here to cover collection methods.
 That’s another article altogether.

-Once the information is obtained from the field, pole loading analysis can be performed to evaluate the pole’s loading to capacity ratio.
+Once the information is obtained from the field, a back-office engineer can perform pole loading analysis to evaluate the pole’s loading to capacity ratio.
 A traditional loading capacity is the ratio of the applied load to the pole strength for a given load case (specific wind, ice, and temp).
 This ratio gives an idea of any excess strength capacity of the poles and determines if the poles comply with the NESC requirement.
-In addition, it also allows a utility company to evaluate if a storm hardening will be required
+In addition, it also allows a utility company to evaluate if a storm hardening will be required.

 In addition to understanding the need for storm hardening, the pole load analysis makes owners aware of the weaker points in the grid.
 Knowledge of these weak points allows owners to identify the possible failure points in an outage event and allocate resources to mitigate the hazard.

 Anyone who has completed pole loading analysis by hand can tell you that it is by no means fast.
-Pole Loading analysis software is intended to reduce the human effort involved in designing the power grid.
+Pole Loading analysis software reduces the human effort involved in designing the power grid.
 Software, such as PoleForeman, SpidaCALC, O-Calc Pro, or QuickPole allows users to quickly build a model of poles as they exist in the field.
 The model is then used to ensure the NESC standards are met.
-In addition, users can quickly alter attachment height, line angles, etc., and be able to get the analysis report for a high number of poles in a short period of time.
+In addition, users can quickly alter attachment height, line angles, etc., and get the analysis report for a high number of poles in a short period.

 Software like PoleForeman allows pole owners to process pole loading analysis at scale.
 By increasing the volume and efficiency of pole load analysis, pole owners can understand the system resiliency and NESC compliance of their piece of the distribution grid.
-In an ever-changing world where environmental hazards never seem to let up, system resiliency through accurate pole load analysis protects the distribution networks that keep our lights on nationwide.
+System resiliency through accurate pole load analysis protects the distribution networks that keep our lights on nationwide in an ever-changing world where environmental hazards never seem to let up.